ShubhamHaryan24/Customer-Satisfaction-Analysis-Dashboard-for-Reliance-JIO-BSNL/README.md

 • Slicers • KPI • Funnel • Map • Pie chart • Donut chart • Line chart • Column chart • Treemap • Waterfall chart

+---

+**DAX measures used**

+1. Average Satisfaction Score

+3. Total Number of Surveys
+4. Number of Resolved Support Tickets
+5. Average Resolution Time
+6. Customer Satisfaction Based on Subscription Plan
+7. Ticket Resolution Time for Network Issues
+8. Percentage of Resolved Tickets

+---

+**Insights**

+1) Customer Satisfaction Trends- Customers with issues related to signal strength and network issues tend to give lower satisfaction scores.
+For instance, surveys with feedback like "frequently dropped calls" or "poor signal strength" generally have low ratings (1 to 3).
+Customers with issues on billing queries also reported moderate satisfaction (around 5-6).
+Meanwhile, customers praising data plans or network quality generally provide higher satisfaction scores (8 to 10).

+2) Customer Service Performance- The resolution time for customer support queries plays a role in overall customer satisfaction.
+Tickets marked as unresolved often lead to low satisfaction scores in the surveys.
+It appears that unresolved issues have a direct correlation with low satisfaction scores, suggesting that faster issue resolution is key to improving customer experience.

+3) Impact of Survey Feedback on Service Improvement- Feedback points, such as frequently dropped calls, network issues, and billing confusion, appear frequently across both support tickets and surveys.
+This suggests recurring problems that need to be prioritized for service improvements.
+Addressing these issues could potentially boost customer satisfaction and reduce the volume of support tickets related to these problems.

+---